United Kingdom - Global health

 The UK is the second-largest donor country to global health

 The UK is the second-largest government donor to global health in absolute terms, after the US.
 ODA to health has risen in recent years.
-It increased from US$2.2 billion in 2015 to US$2.9 billion) in 2019.
-ODA for health represented 15% of the UK’s total ODA in 2019.
-This puts the UK above the DAC average of 8% and makes it the third-largest donor to health in relative terms.
+It increased from US$2.4 billion in 2015 to US$3.2 billion in 2020.
+ODA for health represented 15% of the UK’s total ODA in 2020.
+This puts the UK above the DAC average of 10% and makes it the fifth-largest donor to health in relative terms.

-The UK provided US$1.2 billion (41% of ODA to health) as bilateral funding and USS$670 million (23%) as earmarked funding through multilaterals (reported to the OECD as bilateral funding).
-Combined bilateral funding of (US$1.9 billion constituted 64% of health-related ODA (DAC average: 50%).
-The UK’s bilateral health efforts focused on medical research (25%), family planning (17%), infectious disease control (12%), health policy and administrative management (10%), and reproductive healthcare (10%).
-UK funding to health has increased by 8% on average between 2014-2016 and 2017-2019, driven by increases in funding for family planning, HIV/AIDS, R&D, and nutrition.
+The UK provided US$1.6 billion (50% of ODA to health) as bilateral funding and US$475 million (15%) as earmarked funding through multilaterals (reported to the OECD as bilateral funding).
+The UK’s bilateral health efforts focused on medical research (23%), COVID-19 control (20%), infectious disease control (11%), family planning (10%), and health policy and administrative management (9%).

 The UK is a strong supporter of multilateral health initiatives.
-In 2019, the UK contributed (USS$1.0 billion or 36% of its ODA to health through core contributions to multilaterals, albeit below the DAC average of 50%.
-The Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund) and Gavi, the Vaccine Alliance (Gavi) were the largest recipients of UK multilateral funding for health, receiving US$472 million and US$237 million respectively.
-Based on recent pledges, the UK continues to be the third-largest public donor to the Global Fund (pledging US$1.7 billion for the 2020 to 2023 funding period) and the largest donor to Gavi (pledging a total of US$2.1 billion for the 2021-2025 replenishment, according to official US$ conversion from Gavi).
+In 2020, the UK contributed 35% or US$1.1 billion of its ODA for health through core contributions to multilaterals (DAC average: 44%).
+The Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund) and Gavi, the Vaccine Alliance (Gavi) were the largest recipients of UK multilateral funding for health in 2020, receiving US$610 million and US$240 million, respectively.
+Based on recent pledges, the UK continues to be the third-largest public donor to the Global Fund (pledging £1.5 billion, or US$1.9 billion, for the 2020-2022 replenishment) and the largest donor to Gavi (pledging a total of US$2.9 billion for the 2021-2025 replenishment, according to official US$ conversion from Gavi).
 The UK hosted the Gavi Vaccine Summit in London in 2020 which likely influenced the UK’s sizeable pledge.
 In addition, the UK is among the largest funders to the Global Financing Facility (GFF).

 The FCDO is responsible for global health policy development

 The Foreign, Commonwealth and Development Office (FCDO) has created a new global health directorate that pulls together all the teams working on global health within the organization.
 The directorate reports to the Director of Global Health Darren Welch, who is also responsible for the global health thematic in the FCDO.
 Global health comes under the responsibility of the Director General, Humanitarian and Development, Nick Dyer.
-The organizational structure of the FCDO is still unclear and there is no formal organigram published to explain how this directorate works with the Department of Health and Social Care (DHSC).
+The organizational structure of the FCDO is still unclear and there is no formal organizational chart published to explain how this directorate works with the Department of Health and Social Care (DHSC).
 From 2016, a global health oversight group with representatives from Department for International Development (DFID) and DHSC oversaw global health policy and programming of spending on areas of mutual interest between government departments, including the cross-government response to global health threats.
 It is unclear whether this group will be maintained in the future.